 The tax deadline has come and gone – time to breathe a sigh of relief!
 But before you throw all of your tax documents up in the air to celebrate the occasion, we need to discuss just how long you should keep that info in a safe and secure place.

 That’s right, you should store your tax information and documentation, including a copy of your tax return, for safe keeping – just in case you need to reference back to it.
 But for how long?

 This time frame was put in place to benefit both you and the IRS.
 You can benefit from this 3-year timetable because you have a set amount of time to claim any tax refund that is owed to you.
-On the flip side, the IRS has three years to levy another tax if you made a mistake while reporting your income.
+On the flip side, the IRS generally will go back three years if they require substantiation for what you claim on your taxes.

 There’s always a “but”.
 When dealing with your retirement accounts, you should plan to keep your tax records for seven years after the funds have been completely withdrawn.
 You should also hold on to your documentation that long if you claim a bad debt deduction or a loss on securities that you labeled as worthless.